Radiance Fields from Photons: Explicit Reconstruction with 3D Gaussian Splatting

-Recently, Kerbl \textit{et al.} introduced 3D Gaussian Splatting~\citeMain{kerbl3Dgaussians}, an explicitly parameterized sparse-view 3D scene reconstruction technique, that offers speed and fidelity advantages over implicit neural radiance field-based methods~\citeMain{rawnerf, mildenhall2020nerf, barron2021mipnerf} when the input frames are clean.
-However, in less ideal conditions, for example when the capture time is limited or when the subject is poorly illuminated, it is unclear whether this explicit modeling approach achieves better or comparable performance.
+Recently, Kerbl \textit{et al.} introduced 3D Gaussian Splatting (3DGS)~\citeMain{kerbl3Dgaussians}, an explicitly parameterized sparse-view 3D scene reconstruction technique, that offers speed and fidelity advantages over implicit neural radiance field-based methods~\citeMain{rawnerf, mildenhall2020nerf, barron2021mipnerf} when the input frames are clean.
+However, in less ideal conditions, for example, when the capture time is limited or when the subject is poorly illuminated, it is unclear whether this explicit modeling approach achieves better or comparable performance as compared to its implicit counterpart.
+As shown in Fig.~\ref{fig:splat}, conventional captures can result in blurry reconstructions with inaccurate features and smudged colors.

-In fact, many splatting works pre-process the input sequence or introduce an auxiliary network to improve the fidelity of the raw image data, rather than model the non-idealities as part of the reconstruction pipeline.
+In fact, many splatting works pre-process the input sequence or introduce an auxiliary network to improve the fidelity of the image data, rather than model the non-idealities as part of the reconstruction pipeline.
 For instance, HDRSplat~\citeMain{hdrsplat} reconstructs 3D HDR scenes from low-light raw images by first denoising these raw images with a deep neural denoiser (PMRID~\citeMain{pmrid}).
 Similarly, HO-Gaussians~\citeMain{ho_gaussians} and Deblur-Gaussians~\citeMain{deblurring_gaussians} introduce an MLP to process and assist the 3DGS optimization process.

-When modeling the scene implicitly, the highly stochastic nature of single photon data is handled by the robustness of modern optimization techniques; the network learns the radiance that best explains the noisy observations.
-On the other hand, when representing the scene as an explicit collection of Gaussian blobs, what is being learned is not the radiance of a point in space but rather the position, color, and characteristics of each blob that encodes the scene.
-This subtle difference is responsible for splatting's faster training and inference, but might also explain why it may not be as robust to noise as implicit methods: high view-dynamic noise patterns lead to large gradients with respect to the Gaussian's parameters which causes aggressive pruning or smudging of colors.
+\textbf{Challenges of Explicit Reconstruction with 3DGS:} When modeling the scene implicitly, the highly stochastic nature of single-photon data is handled by the robustness of modern optimization techniques and by the deep networks that encode the scene.
+These networks learn the photon detection probability, as a proxy for radiance, which best explains the observations despite their noisy nature.

+On the other hand, when representing the scene as an explicit collection of discrete Gaussian blobs (unlike Plenoxels~\citeMain{plenoxels} that interpolates to produce a continuous representation), what is being learned is not the continuous radiance of a point in space but rather the position, color, and characteristics of each blob that encodes the scene.
+This subtle difference is responsible for splatting's faster training and inference, but also explains why they are not as robust to noise as implicit methods.
+As shown in Fig.~\ref{fig:splat}, training directly on SPAD binary frames leads to an unrecognizable, unstable, and nonconverged point cloud.
+At its root, the \textit{high view-dynamic noise} present in the binary frames causes aggressive pruning of Gaussians, along with smudging of colors, due to the large gradients that get back-propagated to each blob.